Lurana W. Sheldon: Writing

+She is also remembered for her "Marion Marlowe" dime novel series including My Queen, which was an exception to the romance stories of the day where the heroine married at the end of the novel, leaving no compelling reason to write a sequel.

 Sheldon published the greater part of her work under assumed names, or no name at all, partly through her own desire and partly through the injustice of editors.
 Her range of literary work extended from short Freethought articles for various liberal magazines, humor for Sunday newspapers, ghost stories and pathos for various monthlies, to thrilling tales of adventure for boys.
 Sheldon's affection for animals amounted almost to mania, and she declared in more than forcible language that "if she were possessed of great wealth, she would spend a large portion of it in trying to punish two classes of people—first, the class who neglect or ill-treat animals, and, second, the men and women who bring children into the world without a clean bill of health, morals or temperament, to say nothing of sufficient wealth to insure them against hardship."

 Her published work consisted of seven novels, about two hundred short stories, more than one thousand poems, and many articles on scientific and sociological subjects.
+A medical education, coupled with opportunity for wide observation of the poor, gave Sheldon knowledge along sociological lines.
+One of her achievements was a sociological lecture in verse, entitled "The Alien," which was heard in New York and elsewhere in 1915.
+One poem of this lecture, "The Night Court," was widely read and copied.
+Sheldon was the author of several novels and serial stories, many short stories and special articles, and more than one thousand poems, the latter having appeared in nearly every magazine and paper of prominence in the U.S. For many years, she also wrote a large number of the unsigned verses.